UrosDoe7/lab-environment-for-dynatrace-training/README.md

 At the end of the workshop, to delete the labs resource groups, execute the script which has been automaticaly generated locally on your Azure Cli bash /home/azureuser/lab-environment-for-dynatrace-training

-**INSTALL the Kubernetes environment**  : Go to your Linux VM with the option "Kubernetes : script to deploy Azure Vote App on AKS "= Enabled (see above)
+**INSTALL the Kubernetes environment**  :
-To deploy the Azure Vote App on your Azure subscription use this script with these 3 parameters :
+To automatically deploy Azure Vote App on your Azure Subscription, use the training VM Ubuntu and run this script with these 3 parameters :

     /home/dynatracelab_kubernetesaks/deploy-aks-cluster-with-azure-voting-app.sh $APPID $PASSWORD $TENANT

 Prerequisiste :
+   - Deploy the training VM Ubuntu with the option "Kubernetes : script to deploy Azure Vote App on AKS "= Enabled (see below)
-   - you need quota on eastus and eastus2
+   - Azure quota on the regions eastus and eastus2
-   - you need a Service Principal with $APPID $PASSWORD and $TENANT to connect to your Azure Subscription and create the AKS for Azure Vote App.
+   - Azure Service Principal with $APPID $PASSWORD and $TENANT to connect to your Azure Subscription and create the AKS for Azure Vote App.
 You can use the same Service Principal for all the Azure Vote App deployments.
 Go to your Azure Cli Bash and use this az command to create your Service Principal: